ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 playerSplits[index] = (time() - players[player.id].startTime) - totalPreviousSplitTime
 ```

 Using the function `GetTotalPreviousSplitTime`, you get back the total time of previous splits.
-This allows us to update the current split time by subtracting the total time of previous splits away from the time the race has currently took.
+This allows us to update the current split time by subtracting the total time of previous splits away from the time the race has currently taken.

 ```lua linenums="1"
 Events.BroadcastToPlayer(player, "SetSplitTime", index, playerSplits[index], time() - players[player.id].startTime)